Advice for the Family and Friends of people suffering with anxiety

 Let me start by saying I was one of those people that thought conditions like anxiety did not exist.
 I would see sufferers as work dodgers and hypochondriacs.
 I was as ignorant as they come on anything outside of what I understood.
 How quickly my attitude changed!

-What we don’t understand does not exist.
+If we don’t understand anxiety then it does not exist.

 That really is the problem.
 If we see someone with a cold or a broken leg then they will get our sympathy as we have been through it ourselves and understand it’s not pleasant.
 But on the other hand, if it is something we have not gone through then we can’t relate to it, so we may ridicule it or not believe it possible.